Course List for First-Year Students

 PHIL 212.
-History of Western Philosophy: Ancient (1 course , AH)
+History of Western Philosophy: Ancient.
+(1 course, Arts and Humanities)

 Includes laboratory.
 An introductory course concentrating on the astronomy of stars and stellar systems.
 Topics to be covered include: properties of stars; stellar evolution; white dwarfs, neutron stars and black holes; the interstellar medium; the Milky Way; galaxies; Hubble's Law; and cosmology.
 Emphasis is placed on investigating the methods by which astronomers gain knowledge about the universe.
 Evening laboratory periods will emphasize observation and will help students develop quantitative skills in interpreting data.
 PHYS 103 and PHYS 104 may be taken in either order.
 Not open to students with credit in PHYS 300 or 200.
 Prerequisite: high school algebra and trigonometry.

 PHYS 120.
 Principles of Physics I (1 course, SM, Q-course)